Course Details:

 Learn how to give a Book Hook

-Learn how to summarize a book (a narrative of any kind, really)
+Learn how to summarize a book (a narrative of any kind, really) - MODULE 2–Students will:

 write an organized five-paragraph paper, an expository essay with fully elaborated main ideas that follow a thesis, an effective introduction, a creative conclusion, and Works Cited page